 Ms. Marcia Mintz

 Marcia Mintz is the Chief Executive Officer of Boys & Girls Clubs Metro Phoenix.
 She has more than 25 years of global and national corporate and nonprofit experience.
 Prior to BGCMP, she served as President of John C. Lincoln Health Foundation and Senior Vice President of Community Benefit for HonorHealth.
 Ms. Mintz also served as the chief development officer of Valley of the Sun United Way.
-Prior to that, she worked in the Bay Area creating corporate and individual partnerships for a nonprofit multi-use residential and recreational campus and eight years in global program development.
-She has worked and lived in Latin America, Cuba, Europe and the Baltic States.She was named one of AZ Business magazine’s 50 Most Influential Women in Arizona Business in 2014 and a Woman Who Moves the Valley 2012 by Arizona Foothills magazine.
+Earlier in her career, she worked in the Bay Area creating corporate and individual partnerships for a non-profit multi-use residential and recreational campus and eight years in global program development.
+She has worked and lived in Latin America, Cuba, Europe and the Baltic States.She was named one of AZ Business magazine’s 50 Most Influential Women in Arizona Business in 2017 and a Woman Who Moves the Valley 2012 by Arizona Foothills magazine.
 Ms. Mintz earned a master's degree in Business Administration from the University of Arizona's Eller School of Management and a Bachelor of Fine Arts degree from New York University’s Tisch School of Arts.
 She serves on the board of Arizona School for the Arts, Arizona Community Foundation’s LGBTQ Center of Philanthropy, Arizona State University’s Community Council and, Paradise Valley Unified School District Business Advisory Council.

 Mr. John Snider